Robust-Multi-Task Gradient Boosting: Experiments and Results

 \subsection{Synthetic Experiments}

-We conducted a series of experiments using synthetic data to validate the robustness of the proposed \ac{R-MTGB} model and to test our hypothesis prior to evaluation on real-world datasets.
-These synthetic datasets were generated using a combination of common ($\phi(\mathbf{x})$) and task-specific ($\psi^{(t)}(\mathbf{x})$) functions based on Random Fourier Features~\cite{Rahimi2007}.
-Considering a multi-task dataset \(\mathcal{D}^{(t)}\) as defined in Eq. \eqref{eq:mtl_dataset} and,
+First, we conducted a series of experiments using synthetic data to validate the robustness of the developed \ac{R-MTGB} model and to test our hypothesis prior to evaluation on real-world datasets.
+These synthetic datasets were generated using a combination of shared ($\phi(\mathbf{x})$) and task-specific ($\psi^{(t)}(\mathbf{x})$) functions.
+These functions are generated randomly using a framework based on Random Fourier Features~\citep{Rahimi2007}.
+Considering a multi-task dataset \(\mathcal{D}_{t}\) as defined in Eq.~\eqref{eq:mtl_dataset} and,

 for a given input $\mathbf{x} \in \mathbb{R}^d$, the function output is generated with